Skip to main content

 Liechtenstein

-In December 2022, in response to an inquiry from the Nuclear Weapons Ban Monitor about the status of Liechtenstein’s ratification process for the TPNW, the foreign ministry referred to a letter that the Minister of Foreign Affairs, Dominique Hasler, sent to ICAN one year earlier, in which she wrote that ‘Liechtenstein forms a Customs Union with Switzerland and certain Swiss laws apply to Liechtenstein.
+In 2022, in response to an inquiry from the Nuclear Weapons Ban Monitor about the status of Liechtenstein’s ratification process for the Treaty on the Prohibition of Nuclear Weapons (TPNW), the foreign ministry referred to a letter that the Minister of Foreign Affairs, Dominique Hasler, sent to ICAN one year earlier, in which she wrote: ‘Liechtenstein forms a Customs Union with Switzerland and certain Swiss laws apply to Liechtenstein.
 Those laws include areas falling under the purview of the TPNW.
 Due to this circumstance we have to await the finalisation of the domestic processes in Switzerland before a ratification can take place.
-However, we will be monitoring the process and I can assure you that Liechtenstein will continue to strive for ratification in due time.’[1]
+However, we will be monitoring the process and I can assure you that Liechtenstein will continue to strive for ratification in due time.’1

 TPNW Status